wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

      Console.WriteLine("Document size quota: {0}, usage: {1}", collectionInfo.DocumentQuota, collectionInfo.DocumentUsage);

-To measure the overhead of indexing on each write operation (create, update, or delete), inspect the x-ms-request-charge header (or the equivalent [RequestCharge](http://msdn.microsoft.com/library/dn799099.aspx) property in [ResourceResponse<T\>](http://msdn.microsoft.com/library/dn799209.aspx) in the .NET SDK) to measure the number of request units consumed by these operations.
+To measure the overhead of indexing on each write operation (create, update, or delete), inspect the x-ms-request-charge header (or the equivalent <!-- deleted by customization [RequestCharge](http://msdn.microsoft.com/zh-cn/library/dn799099.aspx) --><!-- keep by customization: begin --> [RequestCharge](http://msdn.microsoft.com/library/dn799099.aspx) <!-- keep by customization: end --> property in <!-- deleted by customization [ResourceResponse<T\>](http://msdn.microsoft.com/zh-cn/library/dn799209.aspx) --><!-- keep by customization: begin --> [ResourceResponse<T\>](http://msdn.microsoft.com/library/dn799209.aspx) <!-- keep by customization: end --> in the .NET SDK) to measure the number of request units consumed by these operations.

      // Measure the performance (request units) of writes.
      ResourceResponse<Document> response = await client.CreateDocumentAsync(collectionSelfLink, myDocument);